 Accepted: October 26, 2020

 Article in press: October 26, 2020

 Published online: November 28, 2020

-To evaluate the associations between SUA levels and incidence of hepatobiliary-pancreatic cancer based on the UK Biobank cohort and to investigate the gender differences.
+To investigate the associations between the SUA levels and incidence of hepatobiliary-pancreatic cancer.